adolforalberto/RepData_PeerAssessment1/PA1_template.md

 ##      41    8841   10760   10770   13290   21190       8
 ```

-##### Plot a time series plot of the 5 minute interval for weekends and weekdays and the average steps taken on each interval
+#### The mean is the same for both datasets.
+There is a small increase in the median of the dataset with the filled missing values.

+## Are there differences in activity patterns between weekdays and weekends?

 Copy the dataset of the previous step and create a factor variable to signal weekdays and weekends